StormFireFox1/Refuge/content/post/2020-06-17-bread-bot-data.md

 ## Getting the Data Out

 This was the easiest part, mostly.
 The command log was essentially a CSV file, with `:` as its separator.
-In hindsight , this was a bad idea at the time i coded it, since there might have been members in the list with that character in their username.
+In hindsight, this was a bad idea at the time I coded it, since there might have been members in the list with that character in their username.
 I should have done something like `$$` or some other more rare separator, which could’ve been better.
 It’s a good example of why data